0xE111/cat-400/README.md

 The main benefit of c4 is its documentation - I try to make code and docs changes side by side, so docs should always be up-to-date.
 This is the thing many projects lack.

-Less words - let's try to build something.
+## ★ Your help required!

+C4 tries to be clear and well-designed.
+Your contribution is highly appreciated!
+Sometimes even an idea or better design/implementation would be very helpful.
+Check out [current issues](https://github.com/c0ntribut0r/cat-400/issues).

 ## Tutorial

 Learn by coding your first game with c4!
+Less words - let's try to build something.

 ### Install & display version